dberesford/rocksdb-node/README.md

 ## Rough TODO List

 * more nan, less direct v8
-* full support for Open options (only bool options supported so far)
 * support for ReadOptions and WriteOptions
 * iterators
 * support for atomic updates (batch)